Udon Thani province: History

 Udon Thani received its biggest economic boost in the 1960s when the United States built the Udorn Royal Thai Air Force Base as a joint-force military base during the Vietnam War.
 The Mel Gibson film Air America depicts Udon and includes scenes of Udon's air base.
 Udon Thani was also the largest base in the region for the CIA's anti-communism campaign in Thailand and Laos.
 The United States turned the base over to the Royal Thai Air Force in 1976, but its presence left three residual effects on Udon.
 First, a large number of locals had been paid comparatively well and had learned basic conversational English.
 This made them more marketable to the outside world, and a significant number went to work in Middle East oilfields.
 Second, the base created long-standing ties with the United States, including a US consulate in Udon (closed in 1995), and a US Veterans of Foreign Wars post.
 But most importantly, the base and the consulate made the city into a regional hub for the northeast, and this continues today.

 In recent years Udon received international attention because of the discovery of large potash deposits.
 Some anticipate the region would become a major exporter of the mineral.
 However, granting the necessary approvals has been substantially delayed due to public opposition to mining.
 Many villagers living near the proposed mine site fear that the mining company's environmental impact assessment (EIA) did not adequately address the problems of salinization of the groundwater and soil, as well as probability of land subsidence.
 Either of these would seriously threaten the economic stability of local communities that depend on rice farming for income.
 An existing potash mine, Udon North mine has attracted local opposition.

 Black site

 The province has been named as the locale of a US CIA "black site" used to interrogate suspected terrorists by the United States.
 Suspected locations include Ramasun Station, dominated by a large wullenweber array, also known as the 7th Radio Research Field Station, in Tambon Non Sung of Mueang Udon Thani District; the 13th Artillery Battalion encampment (Camp Yutthasilpprasit) 13 km distant from Ramasun; Udorn Royal Thai Air Force Base; and a Voice of America (VOA) broadcasting station in Ban Dung District.

+Symbols

+The provincial seal shows the tutelary Vaiśravaṇa, also known locally as Thao Wessuwan.
+This is in line with the name of the province, which means "northern city", and on the account, Vaiśravaṇa is the one of Four Heavenly Kings of the northern direction.

+The provincial tree is the Shorea obtusa, and the provincial flower is the Butea monosperma.

+The provincial aquatic life is the small edible carp Labiobarbus siamensis.